PersonaBox

 Not because the product updates weren't worth talking about, but because nobody had time to write the changelog entry, create the visuals, draft the LinkedIn post, adapt it for Twitter, send the newsletter, and brief the sales team.

 The PersonaBox team spent years in Product Marketing at companies like Netlify and Builder.io, living this exact problem.
 Engineering shipped faster than marketing could tell customers about it.
 That experience is what led to PersonaBox.
-Full transparency: PersonaBox is on this list too.
-But every tool here has been used or evaluated firsthand.
+Full disclosure: PersonaBox is on this list (in the AI-powered generators section below), and one of the six other tools we cover may fit your team better.
+Every tool here has been used or evaluated firsthand.

 The best changelog tool for your team depends on who's reading it: your engineering team, or your customers.